cachilders/marcovaldo/DEVELOPMENT.md

 ---

+### Debugging and Regression Analysis Guidelines

+- **Always Limit Root Cause Analysis to Recent Changes:**
+  When investigating a regression or bug, begin by examining only the changes introduced in the current branch or pull request (i.e., the diff from the main branch).
+Do not speculate about causes outside the scope of the current changes unless evidence is found in the diff.

+- **Use Evidence, Not Assumptions:**
+  Do not propose fixes or root causes based on assumptions or patterns from other projects or codebases.
+Always verify that the suspected cause is present in the actual code changes under review.

+- **Trace Initialization and Usage Order:**
+  When a bug involves uninitialized or nil values, trace the order of object creation, initialization, and usage in the changed code.
+Confirm that all required initialization occurs before use.

+- **Search the Diff First:**
+  Before searching the entire codebase or proposing architectural changes, search the diff between the current branch and main for any relevant changes to the affected files, methods, or initialization patterns.

+- **Document the Investigation Path:**
+  When reporting or discussing a regression, clearly state:
+  - What was changed in the diff.
+  - What was not changed.
+  - The exact evidence (lines, files, or diffs) supporting your hypothesis.

+- **Avoid No-Op or Redundant Edits:**
+  Do not propose or make changes that do not actually alter the code (e.g., removing a default assignment that does not exist).
+Always confirm the presence of the code before suggesting its removal.

+- **Escalate Only with Evidence:**
+  If the root cause is not found in the diff, escalate the investigation with a summary of what was checked and why the diff does not explain the regression.

+#### Example Workflow for Regression Analysis:
+1. Reproduce the bug and note the error message and stack trace.
+2. Run `git diff main...feature-branch` and review all changes to relevant files.
+3. Search for changes to initialization, construction, or usage of affected objects.
+4. Confirm or refute each hypothesis with direct evidence from the diff.
+5. Only expand the search to the rest of the codebase if the diff does not explain the bug.

+---

 ## Include Pattern
 - Use `include('path/to/module')` at the top of each file to import project modules, following the standard pattern throughout the codebase.
 - Place all `include` statements together at the top of the file, before any function or class definitions.